pjpollot/ugly_youtube/README.md

 ## Caution

 Make sure to have an API key for Youtube API so you can run this project.
 If not, you can generate one from [here](https://console.cloud.google.com/).

+## Next steps

+- Implementation for command line.
+- A more comprehensive GUI implemetation (esp: adding a search bar and update results).